JD Vance visits the Vatican following remarkable papal rebuke over Trump's migrant crackdown

 Vance has acknowledged Francis' criticism but has said he would continue to defend his views.
 During a Feb.
 28 appearance at the National Catholic Prayer Breakfast in Washington, Vance didn't address the issue specifically but called himself a "baby Catholic" and acknowledged there are "things about the faith that I don't know."

-While he had criticized Francis on social media in the past, recently he has posted prayers for Francis’ recovery.
+While he had criticized Francis on social media in the past, Vance recently has posted prayers for Francis’ recovery.

 On Friday, Vance, his wife and three young children had front-row seats at the Vatican’s Good Friday service in St. Peter’s, a two-hour solemn commemoration featuring Latin and Italian readings.
 Francis did not attend.